hankh95/nusy-product-team/EXPEDITION-neurosymbolic-domain-expert.md

 ## Mission Statement

-Build a **unified neurosymbolic domain expert** that serves two primary use cases:
+Build a **unified neurosymbolic domain expert** that serves three integrated capabilities:

-1. **BDD Test Coverage**: Answer test scenarios as questions, track provenance
+1. **BDD Test Validator**: Answer test scenarios as questions, track provenance, identify knowledge gaps
-2. **Human Q&A**: Answer human questions using validated knowledge with provenance
+2. **Human Q&A Interface**: Answer human questions using validated knowledge with provenance
+3. **MCP Tool Executor**: Tools backed by validated KG, return results with provenance

-**Key Insight**: These are the *same capability* - knowledge-based question answering with provenance tracking.
-The domain expert validates its knowledge through BDD coverage, then uses that same validated knowledge to answer human questions.
+**Key Insight**: These are the *same underlying capability* - knowledge-based question answering with provenance tracking.
+The domain expert validates its knowledge through BDD coverage, uses that validated knowledge to answer human questions, and exposes that knowledge through MCP tools.

 ## Architecture Vision